-- work on avionic systems requiring only simple tests to prove their serviceability and not requiring troubleshooting. - 5.
-A category C aircraft maintenance licence shall permit the holder to issue certificates of release to service following base maintenance on aircraft.
-The privileges apply to the aircraft in its entirety. - (b) The holder of an aircraft maintenance licence may not exercise its privileges unless: - 1. in compliance with the applicable requirements of MCAR-M and MCAR-145; and - 2. in the preceding two-year period he/she has, either had six months of maintenance experience in accordance with the privileges granted by the aircraft maintenance licence or, met the provision for the issue of the appropriate privileges; and - 3. he/she has the adequate competence to certify maintenance on the corresponding aircraft; and - 4. he/she is able to read, write and communicate to an understandable level in the language(s) in which the technical documentation and procedures necessary to support the issue of the certificate of release are written.
+- 7. A category C aircraft maintenance licence shall permit the holder to issue certificates of release to service following base maintenance on aircraft.
+The privileges apply to the aircraft in its entirety. - (b) The holder of an aircraft maintenance licence may not exercise its privileges unless: - 1. in compliance with the applicable requirements of MCAR-M, MCAR-145, MCAR-ML and MCAR-CAO; and - 2. in the preceding two-year period he/she has, either had six months of maintenance experience in accordance with the privileges granted by the aircraft maintenance licence or, met the provision for the issue of the appropriate privileges; and - 3. he/she has the adequate competence to certify maintenance on the corresponding aircraft; and

+4. he/she is able to read, write and communicate to an understandable level in the language(s) in which the technical documentation and procedures necessary to support the issue of the certificate of release are written.